-- To help the students in getting a thorough understanding of the fundamentals of probability and usage of statistical techniques like testing of hypothesis, ANOVA, Statistical Quality Control and Queuing theory - Solve problems related to conditional and joint probability, problems based on density functions and cumulative density functions, mean, vari and standard deviations of random signals, joint and conditional distribution functions
+Objectives: To help the students in getting a thorough understanding of the fundamentals of probability and usage of statistical techniques like testing of hypothesis, Statistical Quality Control and Queuing theory

-Conditional probability - Baye's theorem.
-Random variables - Discrete and continuous Distributions - Distribution functions.
+UNIT - I: Basic concepts of Probability - Random variables - Expectation - Discrete and continuous Distributions - Distribution functions.
 Binomial and poison distributions Normal distribution - Related properties.

-Test of Hypothesis: Population and Sample - Confidence interval of mean from Normal distribution - Statistical hypothesis - Null and Alternative hypothesis - Level of significance - Test of significance - Test based on normal distribution - Z test for means and proportions; Small samples - t- test for one sample and two sample problem and paired t-test, F-test and Chi-square test (testing of goodness of fit and independence).
+UNIT - II: Test of Hypothesis: Population and Sample - Confidence interval of mean from Normal distribution - Statistical hypothesis - Null and Alternative hypothesis - Level of significance.
+Test of significance - Test based on normal distribution - Z test for means and proportions.

+UNIT - III: Small samples - t- test for one sample and two sample problem and paired t-test, F-test and Chi-square test (testing of goodness of fit and independence).